Game Management Unit 40B

 Be sure to familiarize yourself with the current season regulations and practice your waterfowl ID skills, as the bag and possession limits vary by species.
 Hunters are reminded not to shoot within 1/4 mile of an occupied structure or within city limits.

 Overview: Yuma is unique in that it has one of the only existing wild populations of pheasant in the state.
 It is the only open permitted hunt and if you are lucky enough to get drawn you could be in for quite an experience.
-This hunt is a sub-unit in the extreme southwest corner of 40B comprised largely of agriculture.
-If drawn in the juniors season the hunters are issued two tags good for either sex bird and if drawn in the general season hunters receive two tags valid for rooster only.
-The seasons begin on the second weekend of September and run for four consecutive week-long hunts (Friday through Thursday), the first of which is juniors only.
+This hunt is a sub-unit in the extreme southwest corner of 40B composed largely of agriculture.
+Hunters are allowed two roosters per day during the limited weapon-shotgun shooting shot hunt.
+The limited weapon-shotgun shooting shot season begins on September 1st and runs for two weeks.
+The archery only season begins on October 16 and runs through February 7.

 Areas: This sub-unit is defined as the Yuma Valley bordered on the East by the East Main Canal, on the West/North by the Colorado River bordering California and Mexico, and to the South by the International Border of Mexico.